ChrisLeeThompson/ATC_Monitor/README.md

 limits you set.
 The measured response of each detector is cached in `logs\cb_plant.json` and reused to speed up later runs; the file is created automatically, is keyed by system name so several microscopes can share one deployment, and can be deleted safely.

-Two settings are worth reviewing for your samples: the target median fraction, which sets how bright the calibrated image is, and the maximum white clip fraction.
-Thin bright features can saturate and become invisible to the analysis if the white-clip allowance is loose, so keep it tight unless you have a reason not to.

 ## Files the application writes